-About four years ago, we bought a suburban home from a couple who'd lived there for about ten years, and told us how much their children enjoyed using the pond on its border.
+About four years ago, my wife and I bought a suburban home from a couple who'd lived there for about ten years, and told us how much their children enjoyed using the pond on its border.
 Sure enough, our children have been enjoying swimming in the pond each summer for the last five years.
 But recently, the neighbor who borders our pond had a land survey done.
 His lawyer sent us a letter telling us that the pond is actually on his side of the property, not ours.
-Is there a way we can claim ownership of the pond, based on our use, the prior owner's use, and the fact that our neighbor never uses the pond?
+Is there a way we can claim ownership of the pond, based on our use, the prior owner's use, and the fact that our neighbor never even dips a toe in the pond?

 The trespasser must do this in a manner consistent with how an owner would treat the land.
-Your situation presents two questions, regarding continuity of use and meeting the statutory period.
+Your situation presents two questions, regarding continuity of use and whether you have met the statutory period.

-First, your children have used the pond intermittently, only in summer.
-This should be acceptable to establish adverse possession, since the owner of a pool or pond would typically swim solely in the warmer months.
+First, your children have used the pond intermittently, only in summer months.
+This should be acceptable to establish adverse possession, since the owner of a pool or pond would typically swim solely in the warmer times of the year.

-So, in short, you may be able to establish title to the pond by adverse possession.
+So, in short, you might be able to establish title to the pond by adverse possession.
 Consult a real estate attorney for a full analysis.

 I live in a gated suburban community governed by a homeowners' association (HOA).
-Part of the HOA governing documents say that no homeowner can claim adverse possession over land by another homeowner.
-I've lived there for 12 years.
-For all that time, I’ve been planting trees towards the back of my yard on land that is technically owned by my neighbor.
-He's never said anything about my planting of the trees or my regular presence on his land for pruning and maintenance.
+Part of the HOA governing documents say that no homeowner within the community can claim adverse possession over another one's land.
+I have lived there for 12 years.
+For all that time, I've been planting trees towards the back of my yard on land that is technically owned by my neighbor.
+He's never said anything about my planting of the trees or my regular presence on his land for pruning and maintenance, or even spent time out there.
 In our state, the statutory period required for adverse possession is ten years.
-Any chance I can make a claim to acquire title to that portion of his land, despite the provision in the homeowners' association agreement?
+Is there any chance I can make a claim to acquire title to that portion of his land, despite the provision in the homeowners' association agreement?

 In a normal situation, you would have met all the requirements of adverse possession—namely that your use of the land is hostile, open and notorious, exclusive, actual, and continuous for the period required by your state's law.
 Courts have expressly held that planting trees and gardens is a form of possession and occupation of land, especially if you regularly care for those plants.

-The problem, of course, is the HOA document, which both you and your neighbor signed upon moving in.
-This is essentially a contract between you and the association: You get certain services, but you also give up certain rights.
-(Often, in gated communities, plots of land are precisely the same size, and the goal of the association is to maintain parity between the properties as well as civility among the neighbors.
-This might be why your association bans claims of adverse possession.)
+The problem, of course, is the HOA document, which both you and your neighbor presumably reviewed and signed upon moving in.
+This is essentially a contract between you and the association: You get certain services, such as maintenance and use of common areas, but you also give up certain rights.
+Often, in gated communities, plots of land are precisely the same size, and the goal of the association is to maintain parity between the properties as well as civility among the neighbors.
+Your association night simply ban claims of adverse possession.

 Consider also the practical ramifications of suing your neighbor.
-Not only would it create tension with the neighbor, but with the HOA, since you’re effectively trying to bypass its common regulations.
+Not only would it create tension with the neighbor, but with the HOA as well, since you're effectively trying to bypass its common regulations.
 You might be better off simply continuing to enjoy your trees, since your neighbor does not object to your use of the land.

 I live in a small town with my wife, and my cousin Bob.
 His family owns the home next door.
 For about 12 years, I've been using a patch of land that's technically part of his property, for gardening my tomato plants.
 He's never asked me to stop, or said anything at all about my use of his land.
 Because I might sell my property one day, I would love to be able to acquire official title to that bit of land to increase the value of my home.
 Can I acquire it through adverse possession?